clearwater/SwitecX25/README.md

 the motor to the target position, it advances the motor _at most just one step_ toward the target position and returns.

-The correct way to use this library is:
+The correct way to use this library asynchronously is:

 - Add a call to ```update()``` inside your main loop.
 It should be called as frequently as possible.
 It will return quickly if there is nothing to be done.
 This means for example if you are waiting for serial I/O, you should be calling ```update()``` while you are waiting.